sarvottamananda/gltut-cpp/README.md

-# OpenGL Snippets - Simple Code Snippets for OpenGL/C++
+# OpenGL Snippets - Simple Code Snippets for OpenGL/C++ in Linux for Students

 This project contains beginner level OpenGL code snippets.
 The purpose is to learn OpenGL through practical programming.